department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Templates/ScreenTypes.md

 ### Feature landing screen​
 <iframe width="750" height="500" alt="image of VA mobile app feature landing/child screen" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2Fcdp7Be4UdYesq9fXeqaOgt%2FVAMobile-Navigation2.0-ScreenTemplates-Shipped%25F0%259F%259A%25A2%3Fnode-id%3D661%253A2737%26t%3Db57jsZqgwHpuU2ja-1" allowfullscreen></iframe>

 - **Definition:** The “home” screen of a feature.
 Features are parent sections with multiple children that generally live within a category.
-A complex feature (like pharmacy or secure messaging) can also have subsections.
+A complex feature (like Prescriptions or Messages) can also have subsections.
 Displays the tab bar and a descriptive back button.
 - **Screen transition:** Horizontal (pushing on & off from right).
 - **Scroll behavior:** Content scrolls if it exceeds the panel height.
   - Screen title scroll behavior: